AlDrean/MyDND/PaladinHomebrew/Smites_CHAR.md

 > **Thematic Connection:** The pure light of devotion reveals truth and blinds those who would hide in darkness.
 This smite represents the Paladin's unwavering commitment to goodness and the divine radiance that accompanies true faith.

 #### Base Effect (Cantrip-Level)
-*Always available when making a melee weapon attack (Oath of Devotion)*
+*Always applied to your single attack when you take the Attack action (Oath of Devotion)*

-When you hit a creature with a melee weapon attack, your weapon flares with a bright light.
+When you take the Attack action, you make one melee weapon attack.
+When you hit a creature with this attack, your weapon flares with a bright light.
 The attack deals an extra **2d6 radiant damage** to the target.
 Additionally, the target must succeed on a **Constitution saving throw** or be **blinded** until the end of its next turn.

 **No spell slot required.
-No concentration required.**
+No concentration required.
+You cannot make an attack without applying a smite effect.**

 #### Upcast Effect (3rd-level or higher)
 *Requires: Bonus action + spell slot of 3rd level or higher*